 Once you have clicked the “Create New Wallet” button, MyEtherWallet.com will generate a password-protected private key — also called a “KeyStore” file in UTC/JSON format.

 You can use the KeyStore file to access your wallet, so it is extremely important to keep it safe.
 Store it in a location on your computer where you will remember.

 Download the KeyStore file by clicking on the “Download KeyStore File (UTC / JSON)” button as shown below.
 After downloading, click the button “I understand.
 Continue”.

 Once you have done that, you are given the private key to your new MEW on the next screen.
 This private key can be also be used to access your wallet.

 For this reason, you need to keep it extra safe.
 Remember, anyone with your private key can unlock your wallet and steal your coins.

 I recommend that you print your private key onto a piece of paper (shown below).
-This contains the details of your private key as well as a barcode which can be used to access your MEW wallet.
+This contains the details of your private key as well as a barcode that can be used to access your MEW wallet.

 After you have safely stored your private key, you can check your wallet’s public address by clicking on the button “Save Your Address’.

 Finally, after you click the “Save your address” button, you can view your public wallet address.
-You will then be asked “How would you like to access your wallet?“
+You will then be asked, “How would you like to access your wallet?“